Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

 4. **Explore GitHub Copilot Features:**
    - Experiment with Copilot in various coding scenarios.
-   - Use Copilot's suggestions to speed up your code-writing process.
+   - Use Copilot's suggestions to speed up your code writing process.

 5. **Code Generation with Copilot and Copilot Chat:**
    - Create Python/JS-based code to build a calculator.
       - Utilize GitHub Copilot to generate Python or JavaScript code that creates a basic calculator.
       - Experiment with different mathematical operations and user interactions.
-   - Create a Python/JS-based app to get weather data from OpenWeatherMap APIs.
+   - Create Python/JS-based app to get weather data from OpenWeatherMap APIs.
       - Sign Up for the OpenWeatherMap website (https://openweathermap.org/).
       - Leverage Copilot to generate Python/JS code that interacts with weather APIs to retrieve weather data.